builtbyjosh/tipsy_list_v2/README.md

 Use the package manager NPM to install the frontend portion of Tipsy List.
 Use bundle to install the rails API backend.

+Make sure to use the command rails s -p 3001 when starting the backend server.
+Or Modify the brewery actions in frontend to point to your api url.

 ```bash
 #frontend
 npm install